itsjesushx/TheSushiRoles/README.md

 **NOTE:**
 - The Modifier **Lover** can't be guessed, you'll have to guess the primary role of one of the Lovers, to kill both of them.

-## Sunglasses
+## Blind

-The Sunglasses will lower the Crewmate's vision by a small percentage.
+The Blind will lower the Crewmate's vision by a small percentage.
 The percentage is configurable in the options.\
 The vision will also be affected when lights out.

 **NOTE:**
-- Sunglasses only affects Crewmates.
+- Blind only affects Crewmates.
-- If you have the Sunglasses Modifier and get sidekicked, you will lose the Modifier.
+- If you have the Blind Modifier and get recruited, you will lose the Modifier.

 ### Game Options
 | Name | Description
 |----------|:-------------:|
-| Sunglasses Spawn Chance | -
+| Blind Spawn Chance | -
-| Sunglasses Quantity | -
+| Blind Quantity | -
-| Vision With Sunglasses | -
+| Vision With Blind | -

 -----------------------
 ## Disperser